 Students to be fully engaged with all academy activities.
-Increase the number of Year 7, and maintain the high proportion of Year 8 students taking part in co-curricular activities over the year.
+Increase the number of students taking part in co-curricular activities over the year.
 Improve students' aspirations through culturally diverse experiences.
 All students have been involved in co-curricular trips and visits.
 Improve students' understanding of how they achieve their career goals.
 All students to engage with the UniFrog platform throughout their curriculum.